SugamKuber/expense-tracker/README.md

 - ***Download My Expense***: GET /download/me - Download the authenticated user's expense in excle.
 - ***Download All Expenses***: GET /download/all - Download all users' expense in excle.

+### Improvements & Updates needed
+- Handle the services intraction with gRPC or kafka
+- Better file structure & code re use for all services
+- Handle cloud deployment automatically and configure servers for scalablity

 ### Sample Architecture
 ![image](https://github.com/user-attachments/assets/d4ac0ffe-11c5-4aed-b7d8-f46a80683dc6)